Note: This document references views and actions that are only available to Echo Administrators

 If the student enrollment dates were set to end on the last day of the term, the course card will continue to be displayed on their Home page for two weeks.
 After that, the course will no longer be displayed on their Home page.
 Prior courses can be access through the student's gradebook tool.
 If the course is removed too soon or is displayed too long, adjust the user's enrollment in the course.

-For teachers, course cards (masters and derivatives) will be dropped from their Echo Home page 14 days after the their enrollment exports.
+For teachers, course cards (base and derivatives) will be dropped from their Echo Home page 14 days after the their enrollment expires.

 If the teacher enrollment dates were set to end on the last day of the term, the course card will continue to be displayed on their workspace for 14 days.
 After 14 days, the course will disappear from their workspace.
 Teachers can access prior courses using using the "manage courses" menu in the upper menu bar.
 If the course is removed too soon or is displayed too long, adjust the user's enrollment in the course.
 Teachers can also hide unneeded courses at anytime using the "manage courses" menu.

 Courses will be classified as “Inactive”.